jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 2. Verify that the build is now green.
 ![Successful Build](/tutorials/jazzrtc/images/build4_success.png "Successful Build")

-3. Verify that the app is green, too.
+3. Verify that the app is running, too.
 ![Application](/tutorials/jazzrtc/images/app3.png "Application")

 You finished this tutorial.
 You are ready to develop Java applications on your own.